tmux-python/tmuxp/doc/about_tmux.rst

 =================== ====================== ===============================
 **tmux**            **"Desktop"-Speak**    **Plain English**
 ------------------- ---------------------- -------------------------------
+Multiplexer         Multi-tasking          Multiple applications
+                                           simulataneously.
-Multiplexer         Multitasking           Do more than one thing at once Session             Desktop                Where stuff gets done Window              Virtual Desktop or     Has windows inside
+Session             Desktop                Applications are visible here Window              Virtual Desktop or     A desktop that stores it own
+                                           applications
                     screen
 Pane                Application            Performs operations
 =================== ====================== ===============================

 Multiple terminals in one screen
 --------------------------------
-It allows multiple applications or terminals to run at once.
+Multiple applications or terminals to run on the same screen by splitting up 1 terminal into multiple.

 Being able to run 2 or more terminals on one screen is convenient.
 This way one screen can be used to edit a file, and another may be used to